mogenius/docs/mogenius/docs/development/persistent-storage.md

 # Storage

-Each cloudspace has access to managed persistent NFS storage.
-On the dashboard, you can see how much storage is available in your plan and how much of it you have already used.
-In the Free plan, for example, this is 4GB of storage.
+mogenius has a built-in storage solution based on NFS storage.
+This allows you to persist applications and to store assets and data from your applications.
+The solution is designed to achieve persistency for your services without the overhead of managing a storage solution.
+This setup is not recommended for heavy workloads, or large production setups.
+In this case we recommend to implement your own storage solution depending on your requirements.

-Every service in your cloudspace can access the storage by creating a `volume mount` in the service settings.
-Here is an example of what this looks like for a MySQL database.
+To use mogenius storage it must be activated in the settings of your cluster.
+Go to general settings and click "Enable storage" to provision NFS storage on your Kubernetes cluster.
+This can take a few minutes.

-Create the volume mount as an environment variable and define the path where your service's data is stored.
+Once the installation is completed you can open the section "Storage" in your project and create a volume.
+Now that you've created a volume you can start using storage with your applications.
+On your service page go to env vars and create a new environment variable with the type "Volume mount."
+Define or create a folder inside your volume and enter the path in your container that should be mounted.

 ![volume mount](https://api.mogenius.com/file/id/baf99668-2cab-4a41-ac60-a90fbe5a311e)

 Additionally, you always need to change the owner to a non-root user by defining an `CHANGE_OWNER` environment variable.
-For security reasons it is not possible to access storage of a service as the root user (See also the [instructions at creating a service](./deploying-services.md#deploy-your-own-code-using-docker)).
-The `CHANGE_OWNER`variable should look something like this.
+For security reasons it is not possible to access storage of a service as the root user.
+The `CHANGE_OWNER` variable should look something like this.
 ![change owner](https://api.mogenius.com/file/id/a3024485-38e4-4d47-9a8e-0485aab46260)

-You can also manage paths and files inside your storage with your file browser.
+In your storage browser you can then see and manage all the application data that was stored.